-Sensory: Pupils with profound and complex needs learn through consistent routines, sensory experiences and interaction with adults.
-The curriculum supports pupils to:

-- Develop a sense of security through building positive relationships. - Develop an awareness of the world around them through sensory exploration. - Develop the physical skills through which they can control and explore their environment. - Establish behaviours through which they can express their feelings, make choices and communicate with other people. - Experience life within the school community, responding to other people and sharing activities with them.

-Primary: Pupils learn through play, exploration, practical activities and community involvement.
-The curriculum supports pupils to:

-- Develop communication skills so that they can interact with other people, make choices, follow instructions and explanations and access the key concepts needed for learning. - Establish key skills in literacy, numeracy, science and ICT. - Learn to co-operate with other people, to build positive relationships and to take responsibility for themselves. - Learn the skills which will help them be more independent in adult life. - Learn about the world around them and the wider community.

-Secondary: Pupils access subject specific learning, adapted and augmented in the light of individual needs.
-The curriculum supports pupils to:

-- Develop effective communication to interact confidently with other people. - Study as wide a range of academic subjects as is appropriate for individuals, leading to accredited courses and qualifications. - Develop self-awareness, respect for others and a sense of responsibility, so that they can play their part in the school community and become active citizens as adults. - Develop confidence and personal independence. - Learn about the world of work and develop the skills and understanding which will enable them to move into paid employment or voluntary work in adulthood.

-All secondary aged pupils access accredited courses including GCSE and Entry Level where appropriate.
+PATHWAY progress in a linear fashion.
+However, it is important to consider LEARNING FOCUS ASSESSMENT OUTCOMES DESTINATION Learning to Learn Pupils with profound and complex needs learn through consistent routines, sensory experiences and interaction with adults.
+The curriculum supports pupils to: Connect &amp; respond, developing attention and build engagement Develop a sense of security through building positive relationships.
+Develop an awareness of the world around them through sensory exploration.
+Develop the physical skills through which they can control and explore their environment.
+Establish behaviours through which they can express their feelings, make choices and communicate with other people.
+Experience life within the school community, responding to other people and sharing activities with them.
+Photographic/Video Testimony Attendance Teacher annotation Individual Learning Plans EHCP Annual review Behaviour data Progress data Therapy data Safely and confidently: Engage and cooperate with others Access the community Self-occupy and regulate ASDAN New Horizons KS3 onwards ASDAN Transition Challenge KS4 onwards Individual budgets Residential service provision Day service provision Ready to Learn Pupils learn through play, exploration, practical concrete activities and community involvement.
+The curriculum supports pupils to: Develop communication skills so that they can interact with other people, make choices, follow instructions and explanations and access the key concepts needed for learning.
+Establish key skills in literacy, numeracy, science and ICT.
+Learn to co-operate with other people, to build positive relationships and to take responsibility for themselves.
+Learn the skills which will help them be more independent in adult life.
+Learn about the world around them and the wider community.
+Photographic/Video Testimony Attendance Teacher marking/annotation Individual Learning Plans EHCP Annual review Behaviour data Progress data Therapy data Externally accredited courses Engage and cooperate with others.
+Independence in self care Supervised community access Independently self-occupy and regulate ASDAN New Horizons (from KS3 onwards) ASDAN Transition Challenge (from Key stage 4 onwards) Entry level from KS3 DofE From Year 9 Work experience from KS4 Careers support from Year 9 Individual budgets Residential service provision Day service provision Specialist colleg Supported employment Supported living Applied Learning Pupils access subject specific learning, adapted and augmented in the light of individual needs.
+High level of subject structure both academic and vocational.
+The curriculum supports pupils to: Develop effective communication to interact confidently with other people.
+Study as wide a range of academic subjects as is appropriate for individuals, leading to accredited courses and qualifications.
+Develop self-awareness, respect for others and a sense of responsibility, so that they can play their part in the school community and become active citizens as adults.
+Develop confidence and personal independence.
+Learn about the world of work and develop the skills and understanding which will enable them to move into paid employment or voluntary work in adulthood.
+Photographic/Video Attendance Teacher marking/annotation Individual Learning Plans EHCP Annual review Behaviour data Progress data Therapy data Externally accredited courses Coursework Formal assessments Exams GCSE only pupils at Standard 13+ from KS4 ASDAN Short courses from KS4 Functional skills Level 1 standards 10-12 from KS3 CSCS Card from KS4 DofE from YR9 Work experience from KS4 Careers support from Year 9 BTEC level 1&amp;2 from KS4 Specialist colleg Mainstream college, Employment Supported employment Apprenticeship, Independent living Supported living